 Regex Tester

-What are regular expressions and how do you read them?
+What are regular expressions and how does this tester evaluate them?

 Common use cases

-Write URL rewrite rules for Nginx, Apache .htaccess, or Vercel rewrites.
+Draft and sanity-check URL rewrite patterns for Nginx, Apache .htaccess, or Vercel before deploying.

 Frequently asked questions